gijsbers/go-splaytree/README.md

 [Splay trees](https://en.wikipedia.org/wiki/Splay_tree)
 are self-balancing binary search trees.
-Accessing a node in the tree causes it and its neighbours to be splayed upwards by means of rotations.
+Accessing a node in the tree causes it and its neighbors to be splayed upwards by means of rotations.
-Future accesses to this node or to its neighbours will then be cheaper.
+Future accesses to this node or to its neighbors will then be cheaper.
 Splay trees perform best when there is temporal or spatial [locality](https://en.wikipedia.org/wiki/Locality_of_reference) in the access patterns (insertions, lookups or removals).